 Internships are a very important facet of the curriculum at Goucher College.
-As such, the economics faculty members consider well-structured internships to be essential to a student's education.
-The department sponsors both full- and part-time internships in industry, banks, and government agencies.
+As such, the political science faculty members consider well-structured internships to be essential to a student's education.
+The department sponsors both full- and part-time internships in a variety of organizations and government agencies.
 Most internships are in the Baltimore-Washington area.
-The variety of internships that have been completed under the supervision of this department is evidence of the flexible and creative applicability of degrees in economics.
+The variety of internships that have been completed under the supervision of this department is evidence of the flexible and creative applicability of degrees in political science.
 Students find internship opportunities through the Career Development Office, through faculty and staff members, or on their own.

 A detailed description of the off-campus experience is published by the Career Development Office each year and fully describes the guidelines and timetable for internships.
-Students interested in arranging an internship in economics should contact their individual academic advisers.
+Students interested in arranging an internship in political science should contact their individual academic advisers.

 Funded by an endowment made by the late Judge Sarah T. Hughes '17, the Sarah T. Hughes Field Politics Center was originally founded in the early 1950s under a grant from the Maurice and Laura Falk Foundation.
-The center, directed by Eric Singer, Ph.D., chair of the Political Science and International Relations Department, sponsors a variety of activities designed to facilitate student involvement in governmental and political affairs in the Baltimore-Washington region.
+The center, directed by Mileah Kromer, Ph.D., assistant professor in the Political Science and International Relations Department, sponsors a variety of activities designed to facilitate student involvement in governmental and political affairs.